Jitendra2603/shipdfinal/subtask_4/prompt.md

 The code should only be saved to the database if the code execution was successful (success: true).
 If the code execution fails, return appropriate error messages and do not save the submission to the database.
 Update the frontend to handle the new endpoint and provide user feedback.

+Add CSS using globals.css file and layout.tsx file.